Portrayed by: Zachary Levi

 Now while the notes above make Chuck Bartowski sound like the ultimate perfect man, he isn’t without flaws.
 And thankfully so because he wouldn’t be human if he weren’t flawed.
 Chuck’s impulses have often gotten him into trouble showcasing the detail that though our intentions may be in the right place, acting on impulse isn’t always the best thing we can do.
 He also needs to lay off the cheese balls—control, man.
 And sometimes, he could get a little carried away, but the reality is that as human beings, we’ll always be too much or too little for the world, and that’s okay.

 We aren’t here to please the world, but if Chuck Bartowski has done one thing, he’s showcased the importance of being ourselves.
-And for men especially, Chuck’s traits breakdown the chains of toxic masculinity beautifully.
+And for men especially, Chuck’s traits break down the chains of toxic masculinity beautifully.
 Men (and in general, women too) shouldn’t be forced to change just to please the world because those who love us won’t care.
 A nerd can be a spy.
 A nerd can be a superhero.
-A nerd can be anything he or she wants to be as long as they are the very best, always growing, most noble versions of themselves.
+A nerd can be anything he or she wants to be as long as they are the very best, always growing, most noble version of themselves.

 Finally, a character is nothing but writing on a page without the respected actor who brings him to life, and Zachary Levi’s work as Chuck Bartowski is unprecedented.
 Levi embodied the character with akin sincerity that’s given colossal life to the spoken words.
 Levi’s authentic, heartfelt portrayal has allowed the audience to see the nuanced layers, which make Chuck inimitable.
 Levi’s profound understanding of the character cobbled with the full range of emotions he’s played him with has illuminated the vast capacity of compassion that resides within Chuck.
 And it’s that very compassion that’s allowed us to form such a deep attachment to the character.
 (I know I speak on behalf of many when I say we are grateful.)